-- 1. This mode is only allowed when not playing a game.
-Otherwise it is completely locked out. - 2.
-No chess program is allowed i.e. this is not a chess computer. - 3.
-No other then chess related activities are allowed. - 4.
+- 1. The identification of the owner shall be possible in owner's mode. - 2.
+This mode is only allowed when not playing a game.
+Otherwise it is completely locked out - 3.
+No chess program is allowed i.e. this is not a chess computer. - 4.
+No other then chess related activities are allowed. - 5.
 For anybody it is easy to see that the device is in owner mode.